 It is easy to identify an Adidas

 shoe.
-The “three stripe” logo has been featured on the company’s athletic wear since 1952.
+The “three stripes” logo has been featured on the company’s athletic wear since 1952.
 Adidas running shoes tend to come in standard dark colors, but this is not the case with the Boston Boost 5.
 Men have some bright color options to include red, bright green, and bright yellow.
 Women can choose from hot pink and orange in addition to the standard black, blue, and gray.

 This is a very durable shoe.
 Wearers can anticipate getting 400 miles or more out of this shoe.
 The interior components will probably break down before there is significant treadwear.
 The Continental outsole incorporates some of the same rubber material properties that are used on car and truck tires.
 This rubber is very resilient and can withstand not only wet and dry pavement